mindspore-lab/mindone/examples/stable_diffusion_xl/docs/dreambooth_finetune.md

 Modify other arguments in the shell when running the command or the hyper-parameters in the config file `sd_xl_base_finetune_dreambooth_lora_910*.yaml` if needed.

-Run with multiple NPUs (for example, 4) training using :
+Run with multiple NPUs (for example, 4) training,

 ```shell
 mpirun --allow-run-as-root -n 4 python train_dreambooth.py \